Zeroeh/Clientless/README.md

 Everything should start compiling and if compiled successfully, should get a message that your bot joined the game:
 ``<bots email> joined Nexus!
 ObjectID: 50194``

+Also, there seems to be some nasty bug that causes clients to reach 100% CPU usage on the main thread when reconnecting sometimes.
+Not sure why this happens.
+I suspect it could be some sort of deadlock?
+If you know or experience it, let me know as I'm quite curious.